charlotterao0987/Charlotte_Rao/final project_Rao.md

 4. Reason why more people choose to live in there---rent
 5. Who lived in there?
 The story of inhabitants
 * demographic structure
-* pictures showing sharing of living quarters among households “life was poor, but we were very happy’ oral history + picture
+* sharing of living quarters among households
-* business and factory establishments oral history + picture
+* business and factory establishments

+oral history + picture
 6. 1994: the demolition
 where did the people go?